 In fact, this month the American Bar Association Science and Technology Section unveiled a resolution addressing the various ethical implications lawyers face when using AI.
 The stated purpose of the resolution is “to urge courts and lawyers to address the emerging legal and ethical issues related to the usage of AI”.

-Other than Model Rule of Professional Conduct 1.1 (Lawyer’s Duty of Competence) and a comment to the rule adopted by most states requiring lawyers to stay abreast of changes in technology, I had not spent a bunch of time thinking about which Rules of Professional Conduct are implicated by the use of AI.
+Other than Model Rule of Professional Conduct 1.1 (Lawyer’s Duty of Competence) and a comment to the MRPC 1.1 adopted by most states requiring lawyers to stay abreast of changes in technology, I had not spent a bunch of time thinking about which Rules of Professional Conduct are implicated by the use of AI.
 However, that all changed when I had a conversation with my friend and ethics attorney Jim Doppke on the Technically Legal Podcast.

 Of course it makes sense that legal ethics rules now address technology.
 I never thought that a lawyer could just start blindly relying on software.
 But, one of the most intriguing things Jim pointed out during our talk was a change made in 2012 to Rule of Professional Conduct 5.3.